 With that in mind, some safety managers have started publishing safety signs in multiple languages.
 On the surface, this isn’t a bad idea.
 For example, if you have a workforce where there are many people who natively speak Spanish, it can be helpful to publish the signs in English and Spanish.
 Once you get past two or three languages, however, it really just becomes a distraction.

 When printing safety signs or LEAN signs, you want to make sure they clearly convey the message.
 If you have people who speak all different languages, it is a good idea to try to use signs that use pictograms to alert people to potential dangers or provide other information.
-Fortunately, this is quite easy to do when you have a high quality industrial label printer (like this one) in the facility to use.
+Fortunately, this is quite easy to do when you have a high quality industrial label printer in the facility to use.

 2. Lowering Lights to ‘Go-Green’